 Right now, the meta is extremely diverse with a whopping 12 decks to look out for, 8 on the Tier List and 4 High Potential decks.
 This section is here to help Triamid players in each of the matchups they could face off against in a tournament by briefly explaining core interactions and some strategies.

-Another beast of a deck, this deck relies on using powerful flip monsters like Subterror Behemoth Umastryx to clear their opponents board.
+Despite losing its best skill in the past, Subterrors is back yet again, now running the Neos engine or other techs.
+This deck relies on using powerful flip monsters like Subterror Behemoth Umastryx to clear their opponents board.
 This is augmented by Subterror Final Battle allowing them to use the flip effects on either player's turn and also make their Subterror monsters gigantic.
 The most important cards for this matchup are Triamid Master and Triamid Pulse.
 Triamid Master can target and destroy any set card, including the Subterror Behemoths and all their back row.
 That alone can force out effects.
 Triamid Pulse also helps as it can chain to a Behemoth flip effect or to Final Battle and destroy them.
 It will not negate their effects however.
 It can also destroy Nemesis Warrior or the tribute target, nullifying (not negating) his effect.
 Triamid Pulse can also help you recycle and revive Triamid Master, allowing for multiple set card destruction effects in one turn.
-If you continue to struggle with the matchup, try using or siding cards like Cosmic Cyclone, Galaxy Cyclone, Treacherous Trap Hole, or Xing Zhen Hu as all these cards can help deal with the back row.
+If you continue to struggle with the matchup, try using or siding cards like Bad Aim, Treacherous Trap Hole, or Xing Zhen Hu as all these cards can help deal with the back row.
 The Behemoths are not as much of a problem when they do not have a way to flip them up.

 A fairly hard matchup to define, Blue Eyes has potential to win based on their naturally bigger monsters and built in spell and trap removal with Dragon Spirit of White.
 Try not to attack into a face-down monster in case it is The White Stone of Ancients.
 Use Triamid Pulse or other disruption, if not under Sealed Tombs, to destroy their monsters like Snipe Hunter and Cosmo Brain when they appear.
 Once you have enough monsters, you can use Triamid Kingolem and Triamid Master to set up a game push and OTK through their set monsters.
 Do that, or use Triamid Dancer to continuously make your monsters bigger until they inevitably cannot attack over you.
 Either works.
 Watch out for their new tech card Share the Pain as well, since you can’t protect with Fortress.
 Establishing 2 monsters is more crucial than normal in this case, because you don’t want to just lose to your opponent attacking you directly.
 Also, make sure you’re chaining a Triamid effect so that you don’t lose a field spell cycle, and then remember to tribute the monster that already used its effect when Share the Pain resolves.

-In our opinion this is the hardest matchup for Triamids.
-Six Samurai have multiple cards that all cause problems for the deck.
-Legendary Six Samurai - Shi En Can be a problem with its ability to negate your field spells and trap interruptions, while Legendary Six Samurai - Enishi gives them an easy answer to your monsters.
-Furthermore, Six Style - Dual Wield allowing them to return your resources to your hand hurts when you need at least two cards on board to function fully, and World Legacy Clash giving good ability to dodge and make Dual Wield live is dangerous.
-The trick to this matchup is breaking their board and forcing interactions and trades that they lose.
-Going first always helps, but whether going first or second try and use the cards in your hand to grind through their interruptions and resources.
+Despite the nerfs, Six Samurai can still pose a threat.
+Legendary Six Samurai - Shi En is still a free negation of a spell or trap every turn, and while Legendary Six Samurai - Enishi is more rare he still can easily remove Triamid monsters.
+Furthermore, Six Style - Dual Wield allowing them to return your resources to your hand hurts when you need at least two cards on board to function fully, and World Legacy Clash giving good ability to dodge and make Dual Wield live.
+As before, the trick to this matchup is breaking their board and forcing interactions and trades that they lose.
+Going first always helps as if you can establish your board you will be able to stop their plays early, but whether going first or second try and use the cards in your hand to grind through their interruptions and resources.
 If you can grind through their interruptions and end with a monster and field spell (or better) you have a definite chance at winning the game.
-The matchup may be hard but it is still possible.
-Good side deck cards depend on your built, but generic Six Sam hate from the past like Karakuri Ninja mdl 339 "Sazank", Cipher Soldier, and also generic interruption cards can go a long way.
-Sealed Tombs can also help, though be careful that it turns off Triamid Pulse.
+Thankfully, with Enishi being semi-limited now it is far easier to grind through their interruptions or to stop their plays.
+Good stuff traps like Paleozoic Canadia and Floodgate Trap Hole often can stop them immediately.
 Lastly, beware of a main deck or side deck Cosmic Cyclone.
-Definitely a deck to practice playing against.

 An interesting matchup, the main threats that Ancient Gears have are their high amounts of spell and trap removal, Ancient Gear Reactor Dragon being a big beater, and their highly variable tech choices.
 Try and out resource them and when possible destroy their monsters with Triamid Pulse.
 Triamid Master is also good at removing set cards preemptively should they run back row.
 Overall, this is one of the more difficult matchups to describe due to AG having such variable techs and side decks.
 If worried, skills like The Tie that Binds to attack over their smaller monsters and cards like Cosmic Cyclone and Skull Meister can go a long way.
 If they can’t summon a monster they will struggle to win the game.